 - Change tape name and description as required.

 - Click OK to save changes.

 If you manage several tape libraries on the same Veeam backup server and use barcodes to identify tapes in these libraries, make sure that all barcodes are unique.
 If some tapes have identical barcodes, Veeam Backup & Replication may fail to manage them correctly.

 Tape Usage Statistics

 Tapes wear off gradually every time they are rewritten.
-Whet a tape reaches the maximum times of reuse (set by manufacturer), the tape becomes retired.
+When a tape reaches the maximum times of reuse (set by manufacturer), the tape becomes retired.
 Veeam Backup & Replication automatically moves retired tapes to the Retired media pool.
-For more details, see Service Media Pools.
+For more information, see Service Media Pools.

 Veeam Backup & Replication creates tape usage statistics for each tape based on read and write activity and the size of the tape.
 When Veeam Backup & Replication selects a tape for a job, it considers the tape usage statistics among other criteria.
 For a job, a tape with minimal usage is selected.

 You can view the tape usage statistics in the Wear field of the Tape Properties window.